en3sctl/Java-Terminal/README.md

-Java Console exercises University exercises and more :)
+Java Console exercises University exercises
+                       HackerRank exercises
+                       And more :)